-The School of Respiratory Care offers the RTT to BSRC program for a registered respiratory therapist who has an associate degree and wishes to earn a baccalaureate degree in Respiratory Care.
+The School of Respiratory Care offers the RRT to BSRC online program for a registered respiratory therapist who has an associate's degree and wishes to earn a bachelor's degree in Respiratory Care.
 The Respiratory Care coursework may be completed in two semesters of full-time study or extended for part-time study.
-Part-time study is recommended for Respiratory Therapists who are working full time.
+The part-time track of study is recommended for Respiratory Therapists who are working full-time.
 Applications for the RRT to BSRC program are processed on a semester basis.

 To be eligible for admission the applicant must:

 All Licensed Registered Respiratory Therapists will be awarded a minimum of 40 hours of lower-division respiratory care credit upon successful completion of 12 credits of upper-level respiratory care courses.
 Prior to entering the program, a student must hold a valid unencumbered respiratory therapy licenses.